If you’re looking to take charge of your heart health and overall wellbeing, exercise is one of the best ways.

 Proper nutrition can help your body recover quicker.
 For example, carbohydrates can help give you enough energy to exercise at your best, while protein can provide the right building blocks for muscle growth and will help you avoid muscle spasms and cramping.
-The one supplement I always recommend to patients is magnesium, which assists in preventing muscle cramps, keeping nerves healthy and can even help with sleep.
+A supplement such as magnesium can assist in preventing muscle cramps, keeping nerves healthy and can even help with sleep.

 6. Warm up

 Don’t ignore those early warning signs that your body is taking strain.
-Your body is doing so much for you, thank it by taking care of it.
 Develop a relationship with a physical therapist, be that a chiropractor, physiotherapist or osteopath – someone who knows you, your body and the journey you are on and can help you get there.
 When you start to exercise, little things can pop up; the quicker you get them sorted out, the faster you can get back to becoming a healthier, happier you.

 In summary, stick to the basics.
 Do them well and the rest will take care of itself.
 Listen to your body, challenge it, but also be patient with it.
 Rome wasn’t built in a day and you won’t be either.